 There are 3 benchmark applications that you should profile and collect statistics: 583simple, 583wc, and 583compress.
 Each is progressively larger and more complex.
 To unpack a tgz file, run tar zxvf 583simple.tgz.
-Each benchmark contains directories for source code (1 .c file), sample input file, sample output file, and a text file with information on how to run the benchmark, exec_info_input1.
+Each benchmark contains directories for source code (src with 1 .c file), sample input file (input1), sample output file (output1), and a text file with information on how to run the benchmark, exec_info_input1.
 To run the benchmark, run the SETUP command if it exists, then ARGS contains the command line arguments for the application, ie "a.out cccp.c" for 583wc.
+Important, be sure to copy the input file to the same directory as your binary executable to ensure your profile execution counts are correct and delete any previous output files that you may have generated.
 The CHECK command tells you how to check your output with the reference output.
 You can compile each benchmark with gcc to make sure they work before running LLVM.